gcanat/video_reader-rs/README.md

 - [decord](https://github.com/dmlc/decord) for showing how to `get_batch` efficiently.
 - [ffmpeg-next](https://github.com/zmwangx/rust-ffmpeg) for the Rust bindings to ffmpeg.
 - [video-rs](https://github.com/oddity-ai/video-rs) for the nice high level api which makes it easy to encode videos.
-- [mp4](https://github.com/alfg/mp4-rust) to easily grab metadata from the video file.